-Safety Note: We’re not one to go over the top on health and safety, but yes I said ‘cliff tops’.
-Make sure adventurous little soles stay on the path and don’t go running off.
+Safety Note: We're not one to go over the top on health and safety, but yes, I said 'cliff tops'.
+Ensure adventurous little soles stay on the path and don't run off.
 The path does get close to the edge of some sheer drops onto rocks and sea.
-Don’t let anyone stand on the cliff edge as these can be ‘false edges’ (nothing but a bit of soil held in place by some plants).
+Don't let anyone stand on the cliff edge, as these can be 'false edges' (nothing but a bit of soil held in place by some plants).

 Taking the Right Path

-Besides the view, there’s lots of wild life in the area, with coastal birds nesting in the cliffs.
+Besides the view, there's lots of wildlife, with coastal birds nesting on the cliffs.

 Walking up to the Quarry Ruins

-There’s an equally impressive walk the other side of the Porthgain harbour as well.
+There's an equally impressive walk on the other side of the Porthgain harbour.

 This appears less popular, probably because that side of the harbour sits in the shade.

-We walked along the Pembrokeshire Coastal Path a little bit further to the site of a quarry, and watched the sun set by the remains of an old building.
-A great end to a fantastic day in Pembrokeshire.
+We walked along the Pembrokeshire Coastal Path a little bit further to the quarry site and watched the sunset by the remains of an old building—a great end to a fantastic day in Pembrokeshire.